PacktPublishing/Building-Serverless-Python-Web-Services-with-Zappa/README.md

 ```

 **Following is what you need for this book:**
-Python Developers who are interested in learning how to develop fast and highly scalable serverless applications in Python, will find this book useful
+Python Developers who are interested in learning how to develop fast and highly scalable serverless applications in Python, will find this book useful.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-12).
 ### Software and Hardware List